Pulley Wear Symptoms in Industrial Belt Drive Systems

 One common industrial mistake is increasing belt tension to stop slipping caused by worn pulleys.
 This temporarily reduces slip but overloads bearings and accelerates shaft wear.

-These conditions are closely related to Belt Tension Calculation, bearing lubrication inspection, and industrial vibration analysis.
+These conditions are closely related to Belt Tension Calculation, Conveyor Belt Speed Calculation, bearing lubrication inspection, industrial vibration analysis, and shaft coupling inspection procedure.

 technician checking pulley wear and vibration